 Three omnidirectional speakers acted as the sound source, while 12 microphones and a 12-channel pulse signal analyser system measured the results.

 As well as conducting the test in controlled conditions at the testing facility, the acoustics engineers ran a real-world test in an apartment in Parramatta, Sydney, to measure how the curtains performed in an everyday living room situation.

 “We got similar results, with a difference of one or two decibels,” said the expert in charge of the test.
 “You have to contend with a lot of variations in a real-world situation, but doing it in the lab makes the result universal.”

 The results of both tests proved what was already noticeable even to the naked ear – a clear reduction of noise levels by half in both real-world and laboratory conditions.

-Acoustic Blinds and Curtains is a provider of quality sound-absorbent products that can reduce noise levels and improve acoustics in classrooms and other open-plan spaces.
+Acoustic Blinds and Curtains is a provider of quality noise reduction and sound absorption products that have been scientifically tested and proven effective.